usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### How does ADAAG compare to ANSI?

-ADAAG&#39;s technical design standards (e.g., how many inches wide a doorway must be) resemble the 1986 ANSI A117.1 standards, in large part.Some design standards were adopted from the proposed new version of ANSI as it appeared in draft form when ADAAG was developed.
+ADAAG&#39;s technical design standards (e.g., how many inches wide a doorway must be) resemble the 1986 ANSI A117.1 standards, in large part.
+Some design standards were adopted from the proposed new version of ANSI as it appeared in draft form when ADAAG was developed.
 The numbering and format of ADAAG also resemble ANSI.
 However, there are significant differences between ADAAG and the 1986 ANSI standards.

 Perhaps the most important difference is in the new scoping requirements.
 ADAAG,